Optimize (EP): Background

 On 18 March 2025, the band announced that they had left long-time label Warner Music Japan and had put pen-to-paper on a contract with German based label Century Media Records on an international deal, while signing with Sony Music in their home country.
 Simultaneously, the band teased the lead single "Incomplete" before its release on 20 March as the band's debut single on their new labels.
 On 27 March, the music video for "Incomplete" was released alongside additionally announced German tour dates for August.
 On 4 April, the band announced a fullscale European headline tour, kicking off in Manchester, England on 22 November and culminating in Frankfurt, Germany on 13 December, the tour spans across 16 cities, including the band's first UK dates in six years, alongside their debut concert in Hungary.
 On 11 July, the band formally announced their fifth EP Optimize, scheduled for release during an unspecifed time in the autumn.
 The band simultaneously announced a One Man Tour across Japan to promote the release.
-On 6 August, the band surprise released the EP's second single "Chasing Shadows".
+On 6 August, the band surprise released the EP's second single "Chasing Shadows"."
 On 9 September, the band announced that the EP would be scheduled to release on 24 October.
 On 26 September, the band released the EP's third single "Free Fall".
 On 22 September, the band uploaded a teaser trailer for Optimize to their social media accounts.

 Composition

-The EP has been described by critics as post-hardcore, metalcore, nu metal, alternative metal, alternative rock, hard rock, and pop rock.
+The EP has been described by critics as post-hardcore, metalcore, nu metal, alternative metal, alternative rock, hard rock, electronic rock, and pop rock.